 - Chase IHG Rewards Club Premier Credit Card ($89 annual fee): One free night valued up to 40,000 points.

-- Chase Marriott Rewards Premier Plus Credit Card ($95 annual fee): One free night up to 35,000 points.
+- Chase Marriott Bonvoy Boundless Visa Signature Credit Card ($95 annual fee): One free night up to 35,000 points.

 - Chase World of Hyatt Credit Card ($95 annual fee): One free Category four hotel stay.

 - US Bank Radisson Rewards ($75 annual fee): 40,000 bonus points every year you renew the card, which can be used to book one or several nights, depending upon the hotel's category level.